Calebh101/dexcom/README.md

 ### Summary

 The Dexcom Web API is Dexcom's official API.
 It uses OAuth 2.0. among other means of authentication.
-It can get a lot more than just current glucose levels.

 The Dexcom Share API is an unofficial API found by the community that only requires a simple Dexcom username and password.
 It's designed to only fetch the latest glucose data.